abraia/abraia-multiple/README.md

 }
 ```

-The Studio model selector also includes the Abraia-managed object-detection,
+The runtime also includes Abraia-managed object-detection,
 instance-segmentation, pose-estimation, and classification presets.
-Each
+Each task
-task has small (`n`), medium (`m`), and large (`l`) model URIs, for example
+has small (`n`), medium (`m`), and large (`l`) model URIs, for example
 `multiple/models/yolov8n.onnx`, `multiple/models/yolov8m.onnx`, and
 `multiple/models/yolov8l.onnx` for object detection.
 Pipeline JSON can select a size without spelling out the URI: